Crystal-Modeling/tasklist-theia-glsp/README.md

 This project template is compatible with Theia `>=1.37.2`.

-## VS Code workspace

-To work with the source code and debug the example in VS Code a dedicated [VS Code Workspace](node-json-theia.code-workspace) is provided.
-The workspace includes both the `glsp-client` and `glsp-server` sources and offers dedicated launch configurations to run and debug the example application.

-To open the workspace start a VS Code instance and use the `Open Workspace from File..` entry from the `File` menu.
-Then navigate to the directory containing the workspace file and open the `node-json-theia.code-workspace` file.

-For a smooth development experience we recommend a set of useful VS Code extensions.
-When the workspace is first opened VS Code will ask you wether you want to install those recommended extensions.
-Alternatively, you can also open the `Extension View` (Ctrl + Shift + X) and type `@recommended` into the search field to see the list of `Workspace Recommendations`.

 ## Building the example

 The server component and the client component have to be built using `yarn`.